 Southborough Community Power Choice

-- You will continue to receive one bill from National Grid
+- You will continue to receive one bill from National Grid,

-- National Grid will continue to deliver electricity, restore service after an outage, and maintain the poles and wires
+- You will continue to call National Grid if your power goes out.
+National Grid will continue to deliver electricity, restore service after an outage, and maintain the poles and wires.

 If you do not wish to participate